Your weather: Thunderstorms and hail 'the size of squash balls' pelt Auckland

 Auckland has woken up to a wild morning with sheet lightning, thunder and hail the size of squash balls.

-Waimauku resident Erin Wendelborn said about 6.20am chunks of ice began pelting their home.
+Waimauku resident Erin Wendelborn said that, about 6.20am, chunks of ice began pelting their home.

 "It was banging and crashing, the kids were waking up wondering what all of the noise was.
 I thought it was trees falling on the roof of the house."